 That subtle change in growth allows the patient to have a more natural part location and for the style to hide any remaining recession.
 It looks more like his natural forehead shape and size rather than the appearance of someone struggling with hair loss.
 This process takes time, but here’s a look at what you might expect throughout your first 100 days:

 Top to bottom, the length of minoxidil treatment goes from shorter to longer (up to 6 months) in these before and after photos.

-And here, top-to-bottom, you can see before and after minoxidil photos as treatment progresses during the second half of a year of minoxidil treatment.
+Here, top-to-bottom, you can see before and after minoxidil photos as treatment progresses during the second half of a year of minoxidil treatment.

 Studies have demonstrated that topical finasteride does work well in conjunction with minoxidil (as before and after photos also show), though the efficacy rates are not quite as stellar as oral finasteride with minoxidil.
-On the other hand, topical finasteride carries with it a significantly lower risk of side effects as you use it.
-Some men would prefer taking a pill rather than applying one more product on their scalp, though.
+On the other hand, topical finasteride carries with it a significantly lower risk of side effects as you use it.4 Some men would prefer taking a pill rather than applying one more product on their scalp, though.

-Minoxidil is an excellent choice if you’re opposed to prescription medication, but many studies show that a combination of minoxidil and prescription finasteride can provide immense benefits.
-However, there are alternatives to either of those options.
+Minoxidil is an excellent choice if you’re opposed to prescription medication, but many studies show that a combination of minoxidil and prescription finasteride can provide immense benefits.3 However, there are alternatives to either of those options.
 They include hair restoration or replacement, laser therapy, nanoxidil, and more.
 To learn more about minoxidil’s cousin, nanoxidil, and what makes them different, check out our Nanoxidil vs Minoxidil guide.

 If you’re curious about minoxidil or its viable alternatives, be sure to read our comprehensive Guide to the Best Hair Loss Treatments.